evsyukoov/IP-calculator/README.md

 3) network adress
 4) number of free hosts

+Source java files in src.
+Compiled program is NetWhat.jar, program run with 2-mouse click.
-You can use easy GUI to set mask and IP-adress
+Than you'll see GUI window and you'll be able to set your mask and ip-adress.
 ![alt text](screenshots/calc.png "IP-calculator");
 --------------------------------------------------------
 You also must install JDK!